Nonary/ResolutionAutomation/README.md

 To install, simply double click the Install Script.bat file.

-To uninstall, simply double cliick the Uninstall Script.bat file.
+To uninstall, simply double click the Uninstall Script.bat file.

-If you get a smartscreen warning, tell it to proceed anyway, this will only happen once.
+If you get a SmartScreen warning, tell it to proceed anyway, this will only happen once.

 # How it works